 - San Francisco CityPASS: A discount card that provides free admission to six Bay Area attraction including the Exploratorium.
 This is the perfect choice if you’re visiting from out of the city.

 - Go Select San Francisco Card: This discount card also provides big discounts for as few as two or more Bay Area attractions, and Exploratorium is one of the options.
 This usually saves you 15% to 30% off each ticket, and you have up to 30 days to use them from first use.
 Print or show on your smart phone to get in.

-HAPPY HOUR MIXER: Exploratorium After Dark – Visit on the first Thursdays of the month, 6–10pm, and you get in at happy hour rates: $15 (Adults only, 18+).
+HAPPY HOUR MIXER: Exploratorium After Dark — Visit on the first Thursdays of the month, 6–10pm, and you get in at happy hour rates: $15 (Adults only, 18+).
 This is separate from the daytime tickets – guests who visit us during the day on Thursday will not be able to re-enter Thursday night without an After Dark ticket.
 Also, the museum holds Evening Programs on some Wednesday and Thursday nights, at 8:30pm.
 Check the Exploratorium website for details.